SSD and SSI Benefits

 Our Social Security Disability Insurance attorneys can figure out how to maximize your benefits eligibility.
 If you qualify for SSDI and SSI, you may also be eligible to receive other state and federal benefits — in fact, you can even be required to apply for these additional benefits.
 We can help you make the application process easier.

 Contact Our Experienced Social Security Lawyer Today

 It is important that you don't trust just anyone with your SSDI and SSI benefits.
 The process to receive these benefits can be extremely overwhelming, but our attorneys can help you every step of the way.
-Our Disability Retirement Attorney will explain how you can qualify and show you exactly what forms to fill in and walk you through the process.
+Our Disability Retirement Attorney and Social Security Lawyers will explain how you can qualify and show you exactly what forms to fill in and walk you through the process.
 If you are in Albany, NY, Sarasota, FL, Plattsburgh, NY, or the surrounding areas and are looking for a law firm who has attorneys that specialize in Veterans Law, Worker's Compensation, Social Security, Disability Retirement, and other practice areas, get in touch with our team today.